Does Renters Insurance Cover Hotel Stays?

 What other expenses might be covered?

-Beyond your hotel accommodation, you’ll likely rack up other expenses if you have to leave your rental home.
+Beyond your hotel accommodation, you’ll likely rack up other expenses if you are displaced from your rental home.

 Food is an obvious one, since you might be ordering more takeout than usual.
 Can you claim these additional meal expenses?